Next StepsUpstate Golisano Children's Hospital

 - Meningocele—membranes that poke through an open part of the spine and can form a cyst

-- Myelomeningocele—membranes that poke through and contain nerve roots or spinal cord and can lead to severe problems
+- Myelomeningocele—membranes that poke through and have nerve roots or spinal cord.
+This can lead to severe problems

 |Copyright © Nucleus Medical Media, Inc.|